What is the difference between Irish Dancing and Sean-Nós Dancing?

 Where can I buy Irish Dancing shoes?

-Students may wear athletic shoes when starting out with Irish dancing, but it’s always best to have the correct form of footwear.
+Students may wear socks when starting out with Irish dancing, but it’s always best to have the correct form of footwear.
 Irish Dancing shoes can be bought at Dance World.
 We do both light and heavy dancing in all Irish dancing classes:

 What shoes should I wear for Sean-Nós Dancing?